-Iris recognition biometric technology positively determines the identity of an individual by capturing a highresolution digital photograph of an individual's iris.
+Iris recognition biometric technology positively determines the identity of an individual by capturing a high-resolution digital photograph of an individual's iris.
 The technology can tell the difference between twins or even an individual's right and left eye.
-The technology is non-intrusive and an image of the iris is captured by simply looking into the camera.
+The technology is non-intrusive and an image of the iris is captured by simply looking into a camera.